|

 nevirapine

-comprehensive exposé of the whole shambles
+is a comprehensive exposé of the whole shambles

 Between June 2004 and January 2005 we addressed ten

-letters to the MCC, commencing with an enquiry about the
+letters to the MCC, commencing with an enquiry about

-nevirapine for administration to HIV-positive women in
+of nevirapine for administration to HIV-positive

-by the American Food and Drug Administration .
+Food and Drug Administration .

-We also provided the MCC with Papadopulos-Eleopulos’s et
+We also provided the MCC with

-al. seminal critiques of
+Papadopulos-Eleopulos’s et al. seminal critiques of

 AZT as an AIDS drug